 SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine turns over but fails to start or starts with difficulty 1.
 No fuel to the engine Check the tank level.
 Check for possible clogging of fuel line, item 4.
 2. Flooded engine Remove wet spark plugs, turn ignition to OFF and crank engine several times.
 Install clean dry spark plugs.
 Start engine following usual starting procedure.
 If engine continues to flood, see your dealer.
-3. Spark plug/ignition Check that emergency cut-out switch is at the upper position (ON) and the tether cut-out switch cap is snapped over the receptacle.
-Check for fouled or defective spark plug.
-Dis- connect spark plug wire, unscrew plug and re- move from cylinder head.
-Reconnect wire and ground exposed plug on engine cowl, being careful to hold away from spark plug hole .
+3. Spark plug/ignition Check for fouled or defective spark plug.
+Disconnect spark plug wire, unscrew plug and remove from cylinder head.
+Reconnect wire and ground exposed plug on engine cowl, being careful to hold away from spark plug hole.
 Follow engine starting procedure and check for spark.
 If no sparks appear, replace spark plug.
-If trou- ble persists, contact your dealer.
+If trouble persists, contact your dealer.
 Clogged fuel line (water or dirt) Remove and clean the fuel filter.
 Change filter cartridge if necessary.
 Check condition and connections of fuel lines.
-Check the cleanliness of fuel tank.
-5. Carburetor Contact your dealer for repair.
-6. Too much oil in fuel See the dealer for oil injection pump adjustment.
+Check the cleanliness of fuel tank. , 5.
+Carburetor Contact your dealer for repair.
+6. Too much oil in fuel Contact your dealer.
 7. Engine timing Engine timing may be incorrect or out of adjustment.
 Contact your dealer.
 8. Engine compression Running with a lean fuel mixture may produce excessive engine wear resulting in poor engine compression.
 If this occurs, contact your dealer at once.
 Engine will not turn manually 1.
 Seized engine In the case of a seized engine contact your dealer.

 SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine lacks accelera- tion or power Fouled or defective spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty" Clogged fuel line (water or dirt) Check fuel line condition.
 (See item 4 of "Engine turns over but fails to start or starts with difficulty").
 3. Carburetors Contact your dealer.
 4. Ignition First check item 3 of "Engine turns over but fails to start or starts with difficulty".
 If the ignition system still seems faulty, contact your dealer.
 5. Engine If unable to locate specific symptoms, contact your dealer.
 Engine continually backfires 1.
 Faulty spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty".
-2. Overheated Carburetor set too lean, contact your dealer.
+2. Overheating Carburetor set too lean.
+Contact your dealer.
 3. Engine timing incorrectly set Contact your dealer.
 Snowmobile cannot reach full speed 1.
 Drive Belt Check for damaged or worn drive belt.
 Replace if necessary.
 2. Incorrect track adjustment Check track tension and alignment.
 Readjust to specifications.
 (See Maintenance Section).
-3. Engine Check item 1 to 5 of "Engine lacks acceleration or power."
+3. Engine Check item 1 to 5 of "Engine lacks acceleration or power.".
 4. Pulley misaligned Contact your dealer.